 Emotionally healthy children have parents who love and care about them, which is not hard for a parent to do.
 But you can also implement certain things in your parenting to go the extra mile and make sure your child’s emotional well-being is being cared for.

 this post may contain affiliate links

 How to Raise Emotionally Healthy Children

-According to Katie Bassett who handles public relations for Safer-America, a consumer advocacy group that provides public safety awareness information, it is estimated that one in every five children ages 13-18 have or will have a serious mental illness.
+According to Katie Bassett, who handles public relations for Safer-America, a consumer advocacy group that provides public safety awareness information, it is estimated that one in every five children ages 13-18 has or will have a serious mental illness.

 It seems as though everyone suffers from some form of mental health problem these days—even I have struggled with depression at various points in my life.
 So with these findings and statistics, what can we as parents do to go against the odds and help our children be emotionally and mentally healthy?

 It’s common sense that when we nurture and physically care for our babies from the moment of conception, their brains will properly form and develop.
 Read more about that here.

 So from the moment they are conceived, we have a responsibility as parents to physically care for our children so that their brains develop properly, which will help them later in life with their mental health.

 But what can we do for them as they grow older to make sure we meet their emotional needs and give them the tools they need to be mentally healthy?

 As the world moves in the direction of distractions, self-gratification, and instant results, parents are becoming unaware of their children’s needs and more aware of the contents of their smartphones.